How to Teach Your Clients to Create Their Own Meal Plans

 Once your Collection contains the hand-picked recipes and blank plan, click "Share".
 Turn sharing and "Allow Edits" on then choose any other share settings you'd like.
 Copy the link to share it with your client.

-When your client clicks on this link, they will see the blank plan and recipes you provided.
+When your client clicks on this link, they'll see the blank plan and recipes you provided.

 When they click on the plan, they can start to build it out with the recipes you provided them with.